Say and Play Family

 • Place coins in a bank – you can make a slit in a coffee cup top.

 • Playdoh, Silly Putty – break off small pieces and roll them into balls between the pads of the thumb and pointer finger.
 Then, squish the small balls between the thumb and pointer finger.
-You can also roll and squish between the thumb and middle finger, thumb and ring finger and thumb and pinky.
+You can also roll and squish between the thumb and middle finger, thumb and ring finger, and thumb and pinky.
 Place toothpicks or thin birthday candles into Playdoh and make a birthday cake!

 • Glue dry macaroni – make a collage

-• Magnadoodle
+• MagnaDoodle

-Later, try these activities:
+Later, try these fine motor activities

 • Standard hole punchers or try challenging shape punchers